High-Risk Care Management

 A Proven Track Record

 Our high-risk care management program, called the “Integrated Care Management Program (iCMP),” originated from a highly successful, federally sponsored demonstration project conducted by Massachusetts General Hospital (MGH), beginning in 2006.
 The MGH Care Management Program showed the value of using care managers to care for seriously ill and medically complex patients.
-The program was scaled by Brigham and Women’s Hospital and North Shore Medical Center before it was rolled out across the entire Partners system.
+The program was scaled by Brigham and Women’s Hospital and North Shore Medical Center before it was rolled out across the entire Mass General Brigham system.

 Over the past decade, more than 40,000 patients have enrolled in active care management, with around 14,000 current users (as of September 2019).
 Today, the program has expanded to cover more targeted populations, and consists of close to 100 care managers, roughly 20 social workers, five (5) pharmacists, seven (7) community health workers, eight (8) community resource specialists.